patrickballantyne/Chicago-Retail-Centres/README.md

 ---

+*Published Article*

+The article, published in Environment and Planning B: Urban Analytics and City Science, is available open-access [here](https://journals.sagepub.com/doi/abs/10.1177/23998083211040519)

+---

 *ChicagoRetailCentres*

 This repo contains all the code used to extract and classify retail centres for the Chicago Metropolitan Area.
 For clarity, we have divided the code into two sections: